 Tips to sleep better in the third trimester:

-• Keep the room cool: Body temperature runs high in late pregnancy.
+- Keep the room cool as body temperature runs higher in late pregnancy.

 In the third trimester, prioritizing sleep isn't about perfection, it’s about preparation.
 Even if you're waking frequently or struggling to fall asleep, these small, consistent practices can help ease discomfort, reduce anxiety, and ensure your body is as well-rested as possible before labor.